-The Dysplasia Clinic, part of the Women's Gynaeoncology Service, provides specialist care for women with screen detected pre-cancerous abnormalities of the cervix, vulva and vagina.
-It offers a comprehensive diagnostic, treatment and management service for women with an abnormal Pap test result or post coital bleeding.
+The Dysplasia Clinic, part of the Women's Gynaeoncology Service, provides specialist care for women with screen detected precancerous abnormalities of the cervix, vulva and vagina.
+It offers a comprehensive diagnostic, treatment and management service for women with an abnormal cervical screening result or post coital bleeding.

-All women with an abnormal Pap smear result, post coital bleeding or a suspected precancerous condition can be referred by a GP or specialist doctor.
+Women with an abnormal cervical screening result that meet our updated acceptance criteria for colposcopy, and all women with post coital bleeding or a suspected precancerous condition, can be referred by a GP or specialist doctor.

 Clinics are held every week day, apart from Thursday.